ypaulsussman/yblog/content/posts/Zero to One.md

 The total net profit that you earn over the course of your relationship with the customer (customer lifetime value) must exceed the amount you spend to acquire a new customer (customer acquisition cost.)

-The kitchen sink approach—employer a few salespeople, places some magazine ads, and try to add some kind of viral functionality to the product as an afterthought—doesn’t work.
+The kitchen sink approach—employ a few salespeople, places some magazine ads, and try to add some kind of viral functionality to the product as an afterthought—doesn’t work.
 Most businesses get zero distribution channels to work: poor sales rather than bad product is the most common cause of failure.
 If you can get just one distribution channel to work, you have a great business.
 If you try for several but don’t nail one, you’re finished.

 ---